trishume/faiyels/Readme.md

 - [x] Draw lots of rectangles in the same places as the text in a file
 - [x] Add controls to navigate and zoom around
 - [x] Draw many files at once in a useful arrangement
-- [ ] Colour the rectangles according to syntax highlighting
+- [x] Colour the rectangles according to syntax highlighting
-- [ ] Add fancy animated transitions to different arrangements of rectangles
 - [ ] Show actual letters when you zoom in enough